tagnja/blog/source/draft/_spring-framework/understanding-spring-framework.md

 As the preceding diagram shows, the Spring IoC container consumes a form of configuration metadata; this configuration metadata represents how you as an application developer tell the Spring container to instantiate, configure, and assemble the objects in your application.

-Process of Using IoC Continer
+Process of Using the IoC Continer

 - Configuration metadata based on XML, annotation, or Java code.
 - Instantiating a container.